 Phone +3902/50318227Barbara Tedesco is a PhD student at the DISFEB.
 Barbara did her experimental thesis and had an AriSLA fellowship at the laboratory of Prof. Poletti, where she is presently attending her PhD studies.
 Her projects are focused on the characterization of mutants of key proteins involved in the chaperone-assisted selective autophagy.
 These proteins are fundamental in the removal of misfolded and aggregate-prone proteins, such as proteins related to Amyotrophic Lateral Sclerosis.

-Elena Casarotto is a junior research fellow at the DISFEB.
-She graduated in medical biotechnology at University of Pavia, she carried out her thesis internship at the IRCCS Policlinico San Matteo Foundation, working on the prognostic evaluation of the MYH9-related Disease, a rare form of thrombocytopenia.
-She is currently involved in the characterization of extracellular vesicles in cellular models of frontotemporal dementia under the supervision of Dr. Crippa.
+Elena Casarotto is a PhD student at the DISFEB.
+She was a fellow at the professsor Poletti’s laboratory, where she’s carrying out also her PhD, under the supervision of Dott.ssa Crippa.
+She graduated in medical biotechnology at the University of Pavia.
+She carried out her thesis intership at the IRCCS Foundation Policlinico San Matteo working on the prognostic assessment of the MYH9-related disease.
+Currently she is working on the characterization of the extracellular vesicles in cell models of Frontotemporal Dementia.

-Marta Chierichetti is a graduate fellow at DISFEB.
-She carried out her experimental thesis in the laboratory of the Prof. Poletti studying the anti-aggregating action of compounds modulating HSPB8 expression.
+Marta Chierichetti is a post-graduate fellow at DISFEB.
+She graduated in Drug Biotechnology and did her experimental thesis in the laboratory of the Prof. Poletti studying the anti-aggregating action of compounds modulating HSPB8 expression.
 Currently, she is investigating the molecular mechanisms of protein aggregation underlying amyotrophic lateral sclerosis.